Tesoro Corporation: History

-Tesoro was founded in 1968 by Dr. Robert V. West Jr, and was primarily engaged in petroleum exploration and production.
+Tesoro was founded in 1968 by Dr. Robert Van Osdell West Jr (1921–2006), and was primarily engaged in petroleum exploration and production.
+Tesoro began operating its first refinery, near Kenai, Alaska, in 1969.
+Tesoro became the first Fortune 500 company to be headquartered in San Antonio, Texas.

 Tesoro is the word for treasure (or treasury) in Italian and Spanish.
-In 1969, Tesoro began operating its first refinery, near Kenai, Alaska.
-Tesoro became the first Fortune 500 company to be headquartered in San Antonio, Texas.

-Beginning in the late 1990s, Tesoro grew through a series of acquisitions and initiatives that created Tesoro Corporation, the company focusing on a single core business: petroleum refining, and marketing and distribution.
+Beginning in the late 1990s, Tesoro grew through a series of acquisitions and initiatives that created Tesoro Corporation, the company focusing on the core business of petroleum refining, marketing, maritime transportation and distribution.
 The first segment involved the operation of six petroleum refineries situated in California, Alaska, Washington, Hawaii, North Dakota, and Utah.
-For its marketing and distribution segment, Tesoro sells refined gas and fuel products in both bulk and wholesale markets.
+For its marketing and distribution segment, Tesoro sold refined gas and fuel products in both bulk and wholesale markets.
 Acquisitions expanded refining capacity from 72000 oilbbl/d to approximately 664000 oilbbl/d.

 Prior to its acquisition by Marathon Petroleum in 2018, Tesoro was the third-largest independent petroleum refining and marketing company in the United States.
-The merger between the two companies created the largest American refiner by capacity and the fifth in the world.
+The merger between the two companies formed the largest American refiner by capacity and the fifth in the world.

-Milestones in the company's history are:
+Milestones in Tesoro's history are: